strata-mvc/strata/docs/routes.md

 ## Resourced-based routing

 When you have created [Custom Post Types](/docs/models/customposttypes/), you may do automated routing on the object by setting the `routed` attribute to `true` in the model's declaration.
+Because the routing is implicitly declared, it does not need to be added to `/config/strata.php`.

 ~~~ php
 <?php